 The Lodestar Montessori Preschool Environments

-Our bright and naturally lit Keystone environment is located on the ground floor and overlooks the peaceful garden space.
+Our bright, naturally lit and beautiful Keystone environment is located on the ground floor and overlooks the peaceful garden space.
+It houses the full range of Montessori materials.

-Our beautiful and well organised Polaris environment is located on the first floor, and overlooks the garden space from above.
+Our attractive and well organised Polaris environment is located on the first floor and overlooks a lush balcony of plants .
+It contains the full range of Montessori materials.

 The outdoors (front)

-Our spacious outdoors (front) consist of various sports vehicles, a climbing structure for children to exercise their gross motor skills, a sandpit and play area for games.
+Our spacious outdoors (front) consist of various sports vehicles, a climbing structure for children to exercise their gross motor skills, a standing basketball ball hoop for practising their shooting skill and hand-eye coordination, a sandpit for creative play with sand toys and play area for exercise and games.

 The outdoors (back)

-Our spacious outdoors (back) consist of a vegetable plot, flowering plants, herbs, fish pond and lily pots for the children to appreciate nature and do some gardening!
+Our spacious outdoors (back) consist of beautiful garden umbrellas and outdoor furniture for the children to relax amongst the plants.
+It also has a vegetable plot, flowering plants, herbs, fish pond and lily pots for the children to appreciate nature and do some gardening!

 The Lodestar Montessori Preschool Prepared Environment